Velocidex/velociraptor-docs/content/docs/clients/vfs/_index.md

 ---
-title: "The VFS"
+title: "Virtual File System"
 date: 2021-06-09T04:12:50Z
 draft: false
-weight: 10
+weight: 50
 ---

 Once we selected a client, we often want to quickly look at the